sebastianharman/spacex_dragon_gnc/README.md

 * G++ compiler
 * chromedriver (or other browser equivalent)

 ### The C++ code interacts with the sim using virtual key presses, the program can be stopped instantly by holding the 'P' key on the keyboard.
-Do not touch sim while running, as it may mess up the config.
+Do not touch sim while running, as it may break the config.

 The C++ code can be built by running the "make" command in the src/ directory.
 The makefile uses g++ as the compiler.